Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Operation of Unmanned Aircraft Over Spaceport
+Operation of Unmanned Aircraft Over Spaceports

-Effective: Sep 1, 2025Class B misdemeanor (to be codified in Chapter 423)
+Effective: Sep 1, 2025Class B misdemeanor

 View source

-Law Enforcement Drone Reporting Requirement
+Reporting Requirement for Law Enforcement Drone Operations

 Law Enforcement

-Effective: Jun 20, 2025Administrative / reporting requirement
+Effective: Jun 20, 2025N/A - Reporting requirement

 View source